gabrielsevilha/Text_Engine/README.md

 # Text_Engine

-This is a unique header library, that serves that a fast way to draw text using OpenGL and freetype2, and serves also as example of freetype2 library. </br>
+This is a unique header library, that serves as a fast way to draw text using OpenGL and freetype2, and serves also as example of freetype2 library. </br>

 Dependences: OpenGL 1.1+ and FreeType2